Tranzakt/Visual-Laravel/UI-COMPONENTS.md

 and reasonably easy.

-Alternatively, according to [some Svelte documentation](https://phptuts.github.io/svelte-docs/webcomponents/) it is easy to use the same Svelte components in various frameworks, so perhaps some research into Svelte components libraries would be worthwhile.
+Alternatively, according to [some Svelte documentation](https://phptuts.github.io/svelte-docs/webcomponents/) it is easy to use the same Svelte components in various frameworks.
+Svelte has a reputation for being the most performance JS framework, so perhaps some research into Svelte components libraries would be worthwhile.

 So the short-term plan is to review these cross-technology libraries for breadth of components,